AsclepiusInformatica/breaking-news/1-Malvertising/Breaking-News-1_Malvertising.md

 <cite>&mdash;<em>Kalkis Research</em> <a href="https://kalkis-research.com/clickbait-and-traffic-laundering-how-ad-tech-is-destroying-the-web">"Clickbait And Traffic Laundering: How Ad Tech Is Destroying The Web"</a></cite>
 </blockquote>

-What's killing the news business is not the ads, it's the ad technologies.
+What's killing the online news business is not the ads, it's the ad technologies.
 It's their chumboxes and subprime markets.
 It's their molasses-slow surveillance scripts and their swiss-cheese security.
 It's their superstitious belief in "big data" and their exorbitant "ad tech tax."
-All of which will be explained in future articles in this Breaking News series.
+All of which are upcoming topics in our Breaking News series.

 <em><small>Ransomware screenshots from <a href="http://www.bleepingcomputer.com/news/security/petya-is-back-and-with-a-friend-named-mischa-ransomware/">Bleeping Computer</a>.</small></em>